BlueFish-MECH400/BlueFish/README.md

 * A physical prototype of the towfish, which acts as a proof of concept.
 It may be a proof of concept of something that can maintain stability/depth that one would theoretically mount a high-resolution camera to.
 * Solidworks CAD files and related engineering calculations.
 * A completed bill of materials.

+# Use

+This project is still a work in progress with lots of room for improvement.
+Live plotting is yet to be fully integrated into the GUI and many things need cleaning up.
+Additionally, the camera functionality likely needs to be completely revamped.

+When using on a pi, the user needs only to run BlueCommand_main.py for operation.
+Ardunino_Rev2 is the firmware for the arduino.
+The most up to date branch is the MVP branch and this repository really needs a clean.
+Apologies if I don't get around to it anytime super soon.